 DBAs and Developers, (but those most likely to suffer sado-masochist or self-harm tendencies)

-Based off this use case, then Kellyn will build out more advanced index features and discuss the advantages, reasons for the introduction and how it’s effected the direction of each product, the DBAs who are responsible for them and resources.
+The second part of the session will be to build out more advanced index features, discuss the advantages, reasons for the introduction and how it’s effected the direction of each product, the DBAs who are responsible for them and maybe even a few database religious discussions!

 - Receive a strong education on platform differences between Oracle and SQL Server.